open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API and MUST not be passed as an argument.
 In order to record already completed span - [`SpanData`](#spandata) API HAVE TO be used.

-## Link

-`Link` interface represents the [link between spans](../terminology.md#links-between-spans).
-Interface only expose two getters.
-API also MUST provide a way to create a Link.

-### Link creation

-API MUST provide a way to create a new `Link`.

-Required parameters

-- `SpanContext` of the `Span` to link to

-Optional parameters

-- Map of attributes associated with this link.
-Attributes are key:value pairs where key is a string and value is one of string, boolean and numeric.

-### GetContext

-Returns the `SpanContext` of a linked span.

-### GetAttributes

-Returns the immutable collection of attributes associated with this `Link`.
-Order of attributes is not significant.

 ## Status